When

 will probably make your car worth less.
 It's designed around that

 engine.
-Customers have fit the FE engines with some
+Customers have fit the FE engines with

 interesting intake systems.
 In order to keep under the hood